 Canada loon at Falcon Lake, Manitoba by Whitehea from Wikimedia Commons.
-CC-BY-SA

-This land spreads over parts of the traditional territories of the Assiniboine, Dakota, Cree, Dene, Anishinaabeg, and Oji-Cree peoples, and on the homeland of the Métis nation.
+CC-BY-SA This land spreads over parts of the traditional territories of the Assiniboine, Dakota, Cree, Dene, Anishinaabeg, and Oji-Cree peoples, and on the homeland of the Métis nation.
 The province's name, "Manitoba" was derived from "Man-intowahpaow", which is Cree for the narrows of the Great Spirit.
 Manitoba is made up of 137 municipalities.
 Of these, 10 cities, 25 towns, and two villages are considered urban areas, while 98 are rural municipalities, and two are local government districts.
 You may also hear the areas of Manitoba described by regions: there's Pembina Valley, Interlake, Northern, Parkland, Westman, and Winnipeg Capital Region where over half of all Manitobans live.
-As of 2021, the province has a population of a little over 1.3 million.

-- Manitoba is rich in water resources.
-It is known as the land of more than 100,000 lakes. - The province's main industries are agriculture and agribusiness, manufacturing, transportation and logistics, aerospace, electricity and environmental industries, ICT and digital media, mining and petroleum, and building products. - Get more information about Manitoba's economy.

-GETTING TO KNOW MANITOBA
+As of 2023, the province has a population of a little over 1.3 million. i - Manitoba is rich in water resources.
+It is known as the land of more than 100,000 lakes. - The province's main industries are agriculture and agribusiness, manufacturing, transportation and logistics, aerospace, electricity and environmental industries, ICT and digital media, mining and petroleum, and building products. - Learn more about Manitoba's economy.
+GETTING TO KNOW MANITOBA Weather Is Manitoba really colder than Mars?